The Non-Executive of Mogo Finance Technology (MOGO) is Buying Shares

-Today, the Non-Executive of Mogo Finance Technology (MOGO), Michael W Wekerle, bought shares of MOGO for $14.15K.
+Today, the Non-Executive of Mogo Finance Technology (MOGO), Minhas Mohamed, bought shares of MOGO for $1,799.

+In addition to Minhas Mohamed, 2 other MOGO executives reported Buy trades in the last month.
+This recent transaction increases Minhas Mohamed’s holding in the company by 1% to a total of $125.7K.

 See today’s analyst top recommended stocks >>